2017 Royal Challengers Bangalore season: Squad

-Administration and support staff
+Personnel

 The team is owned by Diageo through United Spirits Limited.
 Amrit Thomas, acts as the director of team.
 Retired Indian cricketer Brijesh Patel, serves as the CEO for the team.
 Russell Adams is the vice president for commercial operations.
 Avinash Vaidya is the team manager.

 Daniel Vettori heads the coaching team which consists of Allan Donald (bowling coach), Trent Woodhill (batting and fielding coach), Even Speechly (physio) and Shankar Basu (strength and condition coach).

-Records this year (2017)
+Trivia

 23 April was the highest total runs (263/5) in IPL by RCB (2013).
 Also at the same date they scored the lowest runs (49/10) in IPL.